-- 1. to initiate the defense procedure using the appropriate form (for the Hungarian doctoral degree only); - 2. to submit the dissertation at least one month before the proposed date of defense; - 3. to prepare a dissertation booklet summarizing the content of the dissertation, listing members of the defense committee, and including a short CV at the end at least two weeks before the defense; - 4. to ensure that original data and any other original research results are stored properly and made available if necessary; - 5. to fulfill any other obligations prescribed by the relevant CEU regulations and guidelines; - 6. to submit proof of the 1st and 2nd language requirements (for the Hungarian doctoral degree only).
+- 1. to initiate the defense procedure using the appropriate form (for the Hungarian doctoral degree only); - 2. to submit the dissertation at least one month before the proposed date of defense; - 3. to prepare a dissertation booklet summarizing the content of the dissertation, listing members of the Dissertation Defense Committee, and including a short CV at the end at least two weeks before the defense; - 4. to ensure that original data and any other original research results are stored properly and made available where necessary; - 5. to fulfill any other obligations prescribed by the relevant CEU regulations and guidelines; - to submit proof of the 1st and 2nd language requirements (for the Hungarian doctoral degree only).

-6.6.1 Dissertation defense committee
+6.6.1 Dissertation Defense Committee

-The dissertation defense committee comprises the chair (a faculty member from outside the department), the supervisor(s), and invited faculty members of whom at least one third should be external to CEU.
-The dissertation defense committee is appointed in consultation with the doctoral candidate who may request a change in the committee composition in a formal letter addressed to the Doctoral committee.
-The external reader(s) actually present at the doctoral defense may be part of the voting dissertation defense committee as external member(s).
+The Dissertation Defense Committee comprises the chair (a faculty member from outside the department), the supervisor(s), and invited faculty members of whom at least one third should be external to CEU.
+The Dissertation Defense Committee is appointed in consultation with the doctoral candidate who may request a change in the committee composition in a formal letter addressed to the Doctoral Committee.
+The external reader(s) actually present at the doctoral defense may be part of the voting Dissertation Defense Committee as external member(s).

-Under US accreditation, principal and associate supervisors may be voting members of the dissertation defense committee.
+Under US accreditation, principal and associate supervisors may be voting members of the Dissertation Defense Committee.
 Under Hungarian accreditation, supervisor(s) cannot vote.